CarterDylan/Training-works/README.md

 Your welcome to take ideas/code if you find anything useful.

 If just browsing and you have suggestions on what could be improved then please let me know

+List of projects:
+1st Project is a temperature convertor, more information can be found in the Wiki or commit information associated with it